 Banner: 100 years of science

-In 2017, GNS scientists confirmed New Zealand is not just a country of islands, but in fact one of the highest points of the world’s eighth and smallest continent, now called Te-Riu-a-Maui Zealandia.
+In 2017, GNS scientists confirmed New Zealand is not just a country of islands, but in fact forms some of the few areas of land of the highest points of the world’s eighth and smallest continent, now called Te Riu-a-Māu Zealandia.

 The discovery changed how continents are defined.
 Until then, continents were assumed to be large, mostly dry landmasses.
 Zealandia showed that continental crust can be stretched, thinned, and largely submerged while still remaining a continent.